extism/go-sdk/README.md

     os.Exit(1)
 }
 ```
+> **Note**: See [the Manifest docs](https://pkg.go.dev/github.com/extism/go-sdk#Manifest) as it has a rich schema and a lot of options.

+### Calling A Plug-in's Exports

-This plug-in was written in C and it does one thing, it counts vowels in a string.
-As such it exposes one "export" function: `count_vowels`.
-We can call exports using `Plugin.Call`:
+This plug-in was written in Rust and it does one thing, it counts vowels in a string.
+As such, it exposes one "export" function: `count_vowels`.
+We can call exports using [extism.Plugin.Call](https://pkg.go.dev/github.com/extism/go-sdk#Plugin.Call):

 ```go
 exit, out, err := plugin.Call("count_vowels", data)